CACI-IMG/ForecasterDocs/getting-started/user-guide.md

 This User Guide has 3 main sections: this Quick Start section, a Reference section, a How To section.

-1. This **Quick Start** section starts with a quick tutorial on how to set up a very basic model in Forecaster.
+1. The [Quick Start](/getting-started/Getting-started.md) section starts with a quick tutorial on how to set up a very basic model in Forecaster.
 Subsequent sections give a brief overview of the main Forecaster functionality.

 2. The [Reference](/reference/reference.md) section provides detailed information on all Forecaster functionality, with a structure reflecting that of Forecaster itself.